Korea Naval Academy: Curriculum

 Midshipmen can choose from nine majors: naval architecture, weapons systems, electrical engineering, management science, oceanography, computer science, military strategy, international relations, and foreign language.

-The beginning of midshipmen's curriculum is semi-entrance training.
-It includes hard-level military training and learning about a soldier's spirit.
-During this period, just regular citizens and high school students become soldiers.
+A midshipman's curriculum begins with semi-entrance training and orientation, including significant training on the military and the spirit of the soldier.
+During this period, regular citizens and high school students become soldiers.
 After five weeks of training, new first-year students officially enter the Naval Academy.
 At this time, they declare that they will dedicate their life to the military.
-The duty changing ceremony and honor company appointment ceremony take place as well.
-Because of the combined inaugural ceremony, only the graduation ceremony occurs in the Naval Academy.
+The duty-changing ceremony and honor company appointment ceremony take place as well.
+Because of the combined inaugural ceremony, the Naval Academy holds only the graduation ceremony.

 After this ceremony, the first semester begins.
 The bottom transfer ceremony takes place about three weeks after starting the semester.
 It has five parts: martial arts, dancing, singing band, singing together, and symbols.
-From this time, the first-year students's title is changed to "bottom," and they learn about "bottom life."
+From this time, the first-year students' title is changed to "bottom," and they learn about "bottom life."

 First-semester midterm exam: This is the year's first examination.
 Midshipmen take it without a supervisor.

 First-semester final exam: This is the last exam of the first semester.

-Military practice: After the end of the first semester, midshipmen get a military practice, and first-year students, sophomores, juniors, and seniors each get different practices.
+Military practice: After the end of the first semester, midshipmen get military practice, and first-year students, sophomores, juniors, and seniors each get different practices.

-Combat swimming: Midshipmen practice swimming for a week and swim around the five-kilometer-long Seo-do island.
+Combat swimming: Midshipmen practice swimming for a week and swim around the five-kilometer-long Seo-do Island.

-Armed Forces Day parade: This is one of the most important events to the Korean Armed Forces.
-The midshipmen in the ROKNA participate in this day and have a parade.
-For this annual event, the midshipmen exercise from one week to two weeks.
-Also, on that day, all cadets in Korea take part in the parade.
+Armed Forces Day parade: This is one of the most important events for the Korean Armed Forces.
+The midshipmen in the ROKNA and all cadets in Korea participate on this day and take part in a parade.
+For this annual event, the midshipmen exercise for one to two weeks.